 Asbestos, Mass Torts, and the Largest Settlements

-For nearly 50 years, the asbestos industry maintained a stranglehold on asbestos-related lawsuits and information about the dangers of asbestos exposure.
-By the mid-1950s, asbestos was not only a lucrative product for the American civilian economy, but also was an important commodity for national defense.
+For decades the asbestos industry maintained a stranglehold on asbestos-related lawsuits and information about the dangers of asbestos exposure.
+By the mid-1950s, asbestos was not only a lucrative product for the economy, but it was an important commodity for national defense.

-According to researcher Michelle White of the University of California at San Diego, the United States consumption of asbestos grew from 100,000 metric tons in 1932 to 700,000 metric tons in 1951.
-Asbestos consumption peaked in 1974 with 750,000 metric tons.
+According to researcher Michelle White of the University of California at San Diego, the U.S. consumption of asbestos grew from 100,000 metric tons in 1932 to 700,000 metric tons in 1951.
+Asbestos consumption peaked in 1974 with a whopping 750,000 metric tons.

-Asbestos use decreased only after the Environmental Protection Agency’s (EPA) 1970s report showed that mesothelioma and lung cancer were directly caused by asbestos exposure.
+Use of asbestos decreased only after an Environmental Protection Agency (EPA) 1970s report, which showed that mesothelioma and lung cancer were directly caused by asbestos exposure.
 Regulations were put in place to limit asbestos use, although it has never been completely banned.